Washington Savings Bank

 4. Logging in from a Computer You DO NOT Normally Use?

-When you choose to list your computer as PUBLIC, you will need to provide your User ID, password and you will be prompted to provide your Login Security (Challenge Questions) each time you log into your account.
+When you choose to list your computer as PUBLIC, you will need to provide your User ID, password and you will be prompted to provide a one time passcode each time you log into your account.
 We recommend this setting when logging in from a library or school computer.

 To ensure security, we recommend the following: Never reveal your password*.

 IMPORTANT: Some browsers allow you to enable a function to require passwords for specific sites or certifications.
 In that instance, you should enter the password for the browser.